 Caresse Jackson-Alger is a doctoral candidate in the Department of Comparative Literature.
 She is interested in the cultural history of classicism in Italy, Greece, and the Black Atlantic.
 Her dissertation examines the interrelation of literary and artistic classicisms in the depiction of the Black body through the gendered typoi of Venus and Odysseus.

-Caresse graduated summa cum laude from CUNY Hunter with a BA in English Literature and minors in Classics, Philosophy, and Art History.
+Caresse graduated summa cum laude from CUNY Hunter with a BA in English Literature, with departmental honors, and minors in Classics, Philosophy, and Art History.
 She was a Mellon Mays Undergraduate Fellow and is now a President's Fellow at Princeton University.

 Latin, Spanish, Italian, Ancient Greek

 "The Nostos to Nowhere," presented at CURRENT(S)/PEYMATA at the Princeton Athens Center, 2022